PeterConstable/PythonTutorial/10_Sample_Program.md

 We're assuming you're still working in interactive mode.
 Several things, like defining the functions will require multi-line entry.
 The longest multi-line statement will be 10 lines, if you omit comments or blank lines that we'll show to provide better clarity.
 We've provided a file with the sample code, [drawing.py](LessonSamples\Lesson9\drawing.py).
 If you want, you can copy fragments from there and paste them into your interactive mode session.

-You can enter fragments in interactive mode in the order presented below.
+You can also enter fragments in interactive mode in the order presented below.
 In some sections in this page, we may describe a function step by-step.
 If you copy from this page and paste, you should copy the complete function definition that will be provided at the end of that section.

 When you enter a multi-line statement (e.g., a function definition), make sure to press ```Enter``` at the end to get out of multi-line-edit mode and complete the statement (you want to get back to the ```>>>``` prompt).